 Solid hardwood floor installation involves the process of installing solid wood planks as a flooring surface.
 The process typically includes preparing the subfloor, laying a moisture barrier (if necessary), installing the first row of flooring along a straight edge, continuing the installation by staggering end joints and securing planks in place, trimming and fitting the final row, and installing baseboards or quarter-round molding to cover the expansion gap between the floor and the wall.
 Solid hardwood floor installation is a challenging project but can enhance your home’s aesthetics and value.
 Carefully following the manufacturer’s instructions is crucial when working with specific flooring products.

-Steps Before Hardwood Floor Installation
+Steps Before Hardwood Floor Installation in Atlanta

 1. Choose a Wood Species